NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 # Design Document
 ## System OA Intake and Occupant Diversity
 ### Occupant Diversity
 In `SizeSysOutdoorAir` the call to the `DetermineSystemPopulationDiversity` function will be wrapped in a `if` statement which will check if the new occupant diversity field in the `Sizing:System` object is set to `autosize` or not.
-If set to `autosize`, the existing method will be used, if not, the value specified by the user will be retrieved through `state.dataSize->SysSizeInput`.
+If set to `autosize`, the existing method will be used, if not, the value specified by the user will be retrieved through `state.dataSize->SysSizInput`.
 ### System OA Intake
 A new OA method will be added to `DataSizing.hh`, `SOAM_SP`.

-The design system OA intake, ventilation efficiency, along with the intermediate values for the design ventilation rate procedure are calculated in the `ManageSystemVentilationAdjustments` function.
-The existing VRP calculation will be kept and be applied to the SP.
+The design system OA intake, ventilation efficiency, along with the intermediate values for the design ventilation rate procedure are calculated in `ManageSystemVentilationAdjustments`.
+The existing VRP calculations will be kept and also applied to the SP.
 The only modification will be to the zone ventilation efficiency `Evz` which will be calculated as per the SP when request by the user. `Evz` will be the same for heating, cooling, and all zones.
-This code modification approach will ensure that the variables used in the 62.1 Summary reporting are determined just like for the VRP, except for `Ev` and `Evz`.
+This code modification approach will ensure that the variables used in the 62.1 Summary reporting are the same as for the VRP.
+The only exception being how `Ev` and `Evz` are calculated.
 ## Zone Minimum (Primary) Air Flow
 ### Single Ducts
-In the `SingleDuctAirTerminal::SizeSys` function (where terminal air flow sizing calculations for single duct terminal are done), code will be added to retrieve the system OA method associated with each terminal (through `state.dataSize->SysSizeInput`).

-Code will be added in that same function to determine the zone minimum airflow when the selected system OA method is the new OA method (`DataSizing::SOAM_SP`). `FixedMinAirDes` (when `ZoneMinAirFracMethod == MinFlowFraction::Fixed`) will be calculated by retrieving the values for `VozClgByZone` and `VozHtgByZone` and multiplying the larger of the two by 1.5. `MinAirFlowFracDes` (when `ZoneMinAirFracMethod == MinFlowFraction::Constant`) will be calculated similarly but also divided by `MaxAirVolFlowRate`.
+In the `SingleDuctAirTerminal::SizeSys` function (where terminal air flow sizing calculations for single duct terminals are done), code will be added to retrieve the system OA method associated with each terminal (through `state.dataSize->SysSizInput`).
+Code will be added in that same function to determine the zone minimum airflow if the selected system OA method is the new OA method (`DataSizing::SOAM_SP`). `FixedMinAirDes` (when `ZoneMinAirFracMethod == MinFlowFraction::Fixed`) will be calculated by retrieving the values for `VozClgByZone` and `VozHtgByZone` and multiplying the larger of the two by 1.5. `MinAirFlowFracDes` (when `ZoneMinAirFracMethod == MinFlowFraction::Constant`) will be calculated similarly (and divided by `MaxAirVolFlowRate`).
 ### PIUs
 The same approach as previously described will be used in `SizePIU`. `MinPriAirFlowFracDes` will be determined by multiplying the larger of the two `VozClgByZone` and `VozHtgByZone` air flows by 1.5.

 ## Ventilation Optimization
 The ventilation optimization calculations are done in the `VentilationMechanicalProps::CalcMechVentController` function in `MixedAir.cc`.
 The system OA flow for the VRP is calculated as follows: `SysOA = SysOAuc / SysEv;`.
 As mentioned in ASHRAE Standard 90.1 and Guideline 36, the calculated OA flow should be equal or smaller to the design OA flow.
-The design OA flow will be retrieved from `state.dataSize->FinalSysSizing` and system OA will be set to the minimum of the design air flow rate and the recalculated air flow.
+The design OA flow will be retrieved from `state.dataSize->FinalSysSizing` and the system OA flow will be set to the minimum of the design air flow rate and the recalculated air flow.